sweco-sejuva/sejuva_FME_vm/README.md

 On your local machine, you will need an installation of [GitHub Desktop](https://desktop.github.com/) and FME Desktop.

 Be aware that you'll probably have to request an Instance Limit increase for the EC2 instances.
 The default limit is 20 machines per region.
 At Safe Software, we have a limit of 500.
+Keep in mind that the Limit increase request is per region.
+You'll have to submit a request for each region you intend to use.

 Also be aware that the default VPC limit per region is 5.
 If you currently have 5 VPCs in your desired region, you will have to request an increase in the VPC limit.